burlemarxiste/qosst-alice/docs/source/introduction/getting_started.md

 ### Operating System

-The QOSST suite does not required a particular software and should work on Windows (tested), Linux (tested) and Mac (not tested).
+The QOSST suite does not require a particular software and should work on Windows (tested), Linux (tested) and Mac (not tested).

-The actual operating system requirement will come down to the hardware used for the experiment since some of them don't have interfaces with Windows.
+The actual operating system requirement will come down to the hardware used for the experiment since some control or data acquisition devices might not be supported by Windows.

 ### Python version